GlobeletJS/tile-gl/README.md

   dimensions.
 This should usually be set to [window.devicePixelRatio][].
   Default: 1.0
 - `cameraScale`: The projection scale at the camera position.
-Used for scaling style dimensions by relative projection scales, IF the context was initialized with `projScale: true`.
+Used for scaling style dimensions by relative projection scales.
 Default: 1.0

 The `.paint` method draws the data on the framebuffer.
 The argument is the tile to be rendered.
 The tile object must have a `.data` property pointing to an